Yuri05/Christoph_Tefibazumab-Model/Evaluation/Input/Content/Conclusion.md

-The herein presented PBPK model adequately describes the pharmacokinetics of COMPOUND in adults.
+The herein presented PBPK model adequately describes the pharmacokinetics of tefibazumab in adults after adjusting the affinity to FcRn except for the lowest dose for which the plasma concentrations are underestimated.
+The initial plasma concentrations are slightly underestimated also for higher doses.

-In particular, it applies quantitative ...
-Thus, the model is fit for purpose to be applied for...